geoscixyz/gpg/content/seismic/fundamentals/seismic_fundamental_physics.rst

 travels in air at approximately 0.33 km/s.
 The wave energy can be recorded many kilometers from the source even if the source is small.
 The velocity and displacements of individual particles in the rocks are however very small;
 typical particle speeds are :math:`10^{-8}` m/s and typical ground displacements are :math:`10^{-10}` m.
-For a list of velocities of some common earth materials and a discussion of the geological factors that affect velocities please see the `seismic velocity`_ page on the physical properties section of this site.
+For a list of velocities of some common earth materials and a discussion of the geological factors that affect velocities please see the :ref:`seismic velocity <seismic_velocity_duplicate>` page on the physical properties section of this site.

 Attenuation
 ===========

 The amplitude of seismic waves falls off with distance from the source.
 There are two primary reasons:

 1. Geometrical spreading - that is, energy falls off as 1/r2 and hence the amplitude falls of as 1/r.